 In 1719 Giacomo Maraldi observed white areas at the poles on Mars.
 In 1781 William Herschel deduced the white areas at the poles of Mars are ice caps.
-He also realised that Mars has seasons the same as Earth.
+He also realized that Mars has seasons the same as Earth.

 In 1898 H G Wells published The War of the Worlds.
 It was not set on Mars.
-Instead the technologically superior Martians invade the Earth but they are all killed by microscopic organisms.
+Instead, the technologically superior Martians invade the Earth but they are all killed by microscopic organisms.

 During the 20th century many more science fiction stories were set on Mars.
 In 1917 Edgar Rice Burroughs published a book called Princess of Mars.
 It was really an adventure story in which a human finds himself on Mars.
 It was followed by a series of other stories set on Mars, or Barsoom as the inhabitants called it.

 In 1938 the writer C S Lewis wrote a book called Out of the Silent Planet.
 In it the hero, Ransom is kidnapped and taken to Mars.
 He escapes and befriends some of the inhabitants.
 Lewis imagined three different intelligent species living on Mars.
-However Lewis realized that the atmosphere on most of Mars must be too thin to support a civilization.
+However, Lewis realized that the atmosphere on most of Mars must be too thin to support a civilization.
 The only inhabited areas are deep valleys.
 The hero (and the villains) eventually return to Earth.

 In 1950 The Martian Chronicles by Ray Bradbury was published.
-In these stories a great civilization exists on Mars but the inhabitants are wiped out when they catch smallpox from human explorers.
+In these stories, a great civilization exists on Mars but the inhabitants are wiped out when they catch smallpox from human explorers.
 Mars is then settled by humans.
 In 1980 The Martian Chronicles was made into a TV series.

 In 1951 Arthur C Clarke wrote The Sands of Mars.
-In this novel humans plan to transform Mars to make it habitable.
+In this novel, humans plan to transform Mars to make it habitable.

 Many films featured Mars or Martians.
 Invaders from Mars was made in 1953.
 The same year War of the Worlds was made into a film.
 In 1955 the film Conquest of Space depicted an expedition to Mars.

 In Dr Who a race called the Ice Warriors came from Mars.
 (They made their first appearance in 1967).
-In Captain Scarlet and the Mysterons humans destroy an alien city on Mars provoking a war with a race of mysterious beings.
+In Captain Scarlet and the Mysterons, humans destroy an alien city on Mars provoking a war with a race of mysterious beings.